When looking at a web site, ask yourself:

 What is the site's purpose?

-Based on your knowledge, is the information on the site factual, opinion, or propaganda?
+Based on your knowledge, is the site's information factual, opinion, or propaganda?

 Are there a lot of ads?
 Is the site trying to sell something?